Ken Marcus: Fine-art photography

 Originally interested only in landscape fine-art photography, Ken began taking serious interest in nude photography as art during the time that he was working with Playboy.

 In the early 80s, his nude studies of dancers with the Los Angeles Ballet were first exhibited in Los Angeles.

 In 1988 Marcus was selected as the Artist-In-Residence at the Yosemite National Park Museum.
 His images of nude models in nature were originally banned by park officials, but are now shown as part of the museum's permanent collection.

-Throughout his career, Marcus has done black and white portraits of celebrities such as Kareem Abdul-Jabbar, Virginia Madsen, Fabio, Vincent Price, Pam Anderson, and Tom Arnold.
+Throughout his career, Marcus has done black and white portraits of celebrities such as Kareem Abdul-Jabbar, Virginia Madsen, Fabio Lanzoni, Vincent Price, Pamela Anderson, and Tom Arnold.

 Monterey Pop Festival discovery

-Marcus was one of only two official photographers at the 1967 Monterey Pop Festival.
+Marcus was one of two official photographers at the 1967 Monterey Pop Festival.
 The images of Jimi Hendrix, Janis Joplin, The Who, Simon & Garfunkel, and Brian Jones of the Rolling Stones were rediscovered in 2005 during a studio remodel.

-His photograph of Jimi Hendrix is featured on the Jimi Hendrix album, The Jimi Hendrix Experience: Live at Monterey, released on October 16, 2007.
+His photograph of Jimi Hendrix is featured on the Jimi Hendrix album, The Jimi Hendrix Experience: Live at Monterey, released in October 2007.

 Appearances and pop culture references

-Ken Marcus appeared in the opening scenes of the Baywatch TV movie Panic at Malibu Pier.
+Marcus appeared in the opening scenes of the Baywatch TV movie Panic at Malibu Pier.
 His character is a photographer shooting a glamour layout that featured nudity on the beach.

-In the comic book series Rocketeer, artist Dave Stevens portrayed Ken as the nefarious Marco of Hollywood with a readily identifiable caricature.
+In the comic book series Rocketeer, artist Dave Stevens portrayed Marcus as the nefarious Marco of Hollywood with a readily identifiable caricature.